imitasi11/imitasi11/README.md

 - 👋 Hi, I’m @imitasi11
 - 👀 I’m interested in machine learning and web developing
 - 🌱 I’m currently learning back-end web development
-- 📫 How to reach me, can email at fazjar.aji123@gmail.com
+- 📫 To reach me, you can email at fazjar.aji123@gmail.com

 <!---
 imitasi11/imitasi11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.